top of page

 DIET PRIORITY PYRAMID

-Your total calorie intake is the strongest nutrition variable and is going to determine what happens to your total body weight.
+Calorie intake is the strongest nutrition variable and is going to determine what happens to your total body weight.
 Weight change = calories in - calories out.
 This is the most important level of the pyramid and creates the foundation for any muscle gain, fat loss, or maintenance diet.
-The process of gaining muscle is best achieved with a hypercaloric condition (calorie surplus), and the process of losing fat is best achieved with a hypocaloric condition (calorie deficit).
-When designing a diet, you must establish your total daily calorie intake first.
+The process of gaining muscle is best achieved with a calorie surplus and the process of losing fat is best achieved with a calorie deficit.
+When designing a diet: establish your total daily calorie intake first.

 LEVEL 2: MACRONUTRIENTS

-Daily Protein Intake: can range between 0.8 to 1.5 grams per pound of body weight depending on your specific training and dietary circumstances (1 gram per pound of body weight will cover a large range of scenarios)
+Protein Intake: can range between 0.8 to 1.5 grams per pound of body weight depending on your specific training and dietary circumstances.
+1 gram per pound of body weight will cover a large range of scenarios.

-Daily Carbohydrate Intake: can range between 1.0 to 3.0 grams per pound of body weight depending on your goals and activity levels.
-Ideally, the majority of carbohydrates should be consumed pre and post training as they are essential to fueling performance and restoring muscle glycogen
+Carbohydrate Intake: can range between 1 to 3 grams per pound of body weight depending on your goals and activity levels.
+Ideally: the majority of carbohydrates should be consumed pre and post training as they are essential to fueling performance and restoring muscle glycogen

-It is important to note that 14g of fiber should be consumed per 1,000 calories on average to ensure adequate digestion and gut health.
+Importance of Fiber: 14 grams of fiber should be consumed per 1,000 calories on average to ensure adequate digestion and gut health

 LEVEL 3: MICRONUTRIENTS

 Micronutrients are vitamins and minerals that our bodies use in small amounts to regulate numerous processes from vision to energy metabolism to bone formation.
-Additionally, micronutrients can make a big impact on general health, training performance, and hunger levels.
-To optimize your health and prevent micronutrient deficiencies from occurring, consume a well balanced diet and follow the guidelines below.
+Also, micronutrients can make a powerful impact on health, training performance, and hunger levels.
+To optimize outcomes and prevent micronutrient deficiencies: consume a well balanced diet and follow the guidelines below!

 Guidelines

-• Include at least 3 servings of fruits and vegetables into your meals each day
+• Consume 3 to 4 servings of fruits and vegetables daily

 • Consume a variety of fruits and vegetables of different colors

-• Consume fatty fish once or twice a week (otherwise consider fish oil supplements)
+• Consume fatty fish once or twice per week

-• 85 to 90% of your diet should consist of high quality and nutrient dense calories from mostly whole food sources
+• 80% of your diet should consist of high quality and nutrient dense calories from whole food sources

 LEVEL 4: NUTRIENT TIMING

 Nutrient timing describes how calories and macronutrients are consumed relative to time throughout the day.
-This can have a small but significant effect on body composition and performance outcomes.
-For serious athletes and those who want to maximize their potential, meal timing is an important factor to consider.
+This can have a small effect on body composition and performance outcomes.
+For athletes and those who want to maximize their potential: meal timing is an important factor to consider.

 Meal Timing Considerations

-• Daily protein intake should be divided into 4-6 meals across the day with each meal containing at least ~30 grams of protein
+• Divide protein intake into 4 to 6 meals across the day with each meal containing at least 20 to 30 grams

-• Daily carbohydrate intake should be consumed closer to training sessions, with the largest consumption in the pre, intra, and post training time periods
+• Carbohydrate intake should be consumed closer to training sessions: with the largest consumption in the pre, intra, and post training periods

-• Daily fat intake should be consumed away from training sessions and put towards longer periods without meals such as sleep or work
+• Fat intake should be consumed away from training sessions and put towards longer periods without meals including sleep and work

 LEVEL 5: SUPPLEMENTATION